Minutes of Public Meeting - May 22, 2018

 Assistant Attorney General

-In accordance with the Notice of Public Meeting, as required by §3-302, General Provisions Article, Annotated Code of Maryland, the Maryland Racing Commission (“Commission”) met in open session on May 25, 2017, commencing at 12:30 p.m. at Pimlico Race Course, Baltimore, Maryland.
+In accordance with the Notice of Public Meeting, as required by §3-302, General Provisions Article, Annotated Code of Maryland, the Maryland Racing Commission (“Commission”) met in open session on May 22, 2018 at 12:30 p.m. at Pimlico Race Course, Baltimore, Maryland, 21215.
+Chairman Mike Algeo welcomed the public to the meeting and commented about his experience at Pimlico the previous week, including the Preakness Stakes.

-The Commission waived a reading of the minutes of its meeting of April 27, 2017, and unanimously voted to approve them.
+The Commission waived a reading of the minutes of its meeting of April 26, 2018 and voted to approve them.

-The Commission was presented with a request from the Maryland Jockey Club for its Summer Stakes Schedule.
+The Commission was asked to approve a request from the Maryland Jockey Club to be reimbursed $2,803,172.00 from the Racing Facility Redevelopment Fund for capital construction projects at Laurel Park and Pimlico, which had been approved by the Commission’s accountant.
 Hearing no objection, the Commission unanimously approved the request.

 Next Commission Meeting.